About Lee County

 Lee County Manager & Departments

 Lee County Government consists of 20 departments under the office of the County Manager.
 These departments function to maintain the various facets of public services.
-Explore this interactive map to learn more about the departments, their services, and locations that all work together to make Lee County such a special place.
-Learn more about the County Manager and Lee County Departments
+To learn more about County departments, their services, and locations that all work together to make Lee County such a special place browse our interactive map, Explore Lee, and other informational tools online - Community Engagement Tools.

 Board of County Commissioners and Government